 Monday, May 28, 2018 | 2:30 p.m.-3:30 p.m.

 Join us for a ceremony in remembrance of those who have served our country.
 The ceremony will feature speakers from the Town of Cary and local armed forces community support groups.

 Free parking (regular and handicap accessible) will be available at Cary Academy (1500 N. Harrison Ave.), which is located across the street from the Veterans Freedom Park.
-There will be a shuttle and a handicap accessible van running from Cary Academy's parking lot to the event at Veterans Freedom Park.
+There will be a handicap accessible shuttle running from Cary Academy's parking lot to the event at Veterans Freedom Park.
 There will also be a police provided crosswalk available to those who wish to walk from the parking lot instead of taking the shuttle.

 Speakers and Entertainment

-The Old North State Band will be performing patriotic music throughout the event.
+The Cary Town Band will be performing patriotic music throughout the event.

 Carolina Veterans Support Group will be providing a Field of Flags.
 Those that would like to sponsor a flag can do so here.